Article summary

 Alcoholic fatty liver disease is mostly asymptomatic.
 Sometimes the patients report rather unspecific symptoms such as:

-Lack of appetite
+lack of appetite

-Symptoms of alcoholic hepatitis and cirrhosis 2
+Symptoms of alcoholic hepatitis and cirrhosis2

 The following symptoms may occur in the case of more advanced changes in liver structure and function caused by alcohol consumption: